kimchi-project/ginger/docs/API.md

 * **POST**: Create a partition
      * devname : Path of the device to be partitioned.
-     * partsize : Size of the partition
+     * partsize : Size of the partition to be created in Megabytes.
+Must be integer type.

 ### Resource: Partition